 Bobwhite quail

 Also known as Virginia Quail is a ground-dwelling bird native to North America.
-Quails belong to the Pheasant family of birds, which also includes chicken, turkey, fowls, and others.
+Quails belong to the Pheasant family of birds, which also include chicken, turkey, fowls, and others.

 As ground-dwelling birds, they are also omnivores that feed opportunistically on about anything that is small enough.